 top of page

-A weekend of climbing, food, big kit discounts, talks, workshops, adventure film screenings and more climbing!
-What's not to love?
+A weekend of climbing, food, big kit discounts, talks, workshops and more climbing!
+It's all over for 2024, but you can relive the magic here.

 SPONSORS